How to Create Symbolic Links in Ubuntu Linux

 ln -s ../shared/config.txt project_config

 In this example, project_config in /home/user/project points to /home/user/project/../shared/config.txt, which resolves to /home/user/shared/config.txt.
-If the project and shared directories are moved together to another location (e.g., /new/location/user/project and /new/location/user/shared), the relative link remains valid.
+If you move the project and shared directories together to another location (e.g., /new/location/user/project and /new/location/user/shared), the relative link remains valid.

-Absolute symlinks are best when the target location is fixed or shared across different locations, as they always point to the same absolute path regardless of where the symlink is moved.
+Absolute symlinks work best when the target location stays fixed or you share it across different locations, as they always point to the same absolute path regardless of where you move the symlink.
 They specify the full path from the root directory (/).

 # The target file is always /etc/nginx/nginx.conf